duranser/FSRCNN/README.md

 </p>

 <p align="center">
   <em>Comparison of SRCNN and FSRCNN.
-Figure reproduced from the original FSRCNN paper by Dong, Loy, and Tang [1].</em>
+Figure is taken from the original FSRCNN paper by Dong, Loy, and Tang [1].</em>
 </p>

 FSRCNN processes the native low-resolution image directly, rather than first enlarging it with bicubic interpolation.
 Its hourglass-shaped network contains five stages: